michalliu/angular-mobile-backbone/README.md

 Everything you need to develop an angular application on mobile(iOS and Android)

 This a bootstrapping app using angularjs designed for mobile devices(android and ios).
-You can create your awesome angular appbase on it. we will keep improving it.
+You can create your awesome angular app based on it. we will keep improving it.